Cubic graphs and the golden mean

 By transitivity, there exist two (or more) \qua s passing through every vertex $v$, and we pick two of these, denoted $C_{v,1}$, $C_{v,2}$.
 Since $v$ has degree $3$, exactly one of the following occurs (as illustrated in Figure \ref{fig:2quads}). \begin{letlist} \item $C_{v,1}$ and $C_{v,2}$ share two edges incident to $v$. \item $C_{v,1}$ and $C_{v,2}$ share exactly one edge incident to $v$. \end{letlist}

-\emph{Assume first that Case (a) occurs}, and let $\Pi_x$ be the property that $x \in V$ belongs to three \qua s, any two of which share exactly one incident edge of $x$, these $\binom 32=3$ edges being distinct.
+\emph{Assume first that Case (a) occurs}, and let $\Pi_x$ be the property that $x \in V$ belongs to three (or more) \qua s, any two of which share exactly one incident edge of $x$, these $\binom 32=3$ edges being distinct.